yevh/chatgpt-secure/README.md

 - Sanitized, validated request send to gpt-3.5
 - Results printed

-> We can easily add for information relevant to your organization
+> Regex rules can be easily adopted for your case

 ## Install dependencies